 Overview

 The DBA programme is a professional doctorate which provides a structured programme of study through taught modules, closely integrated with an individual’s professional career development.
-It is a 3-year programme and is designed to meet the needs of professionals working in Business Administration and Management related areas.
+The DBA is a 3-year programme and is designed to meet the needs of professionals working in Business Administration and Management related areas.

 Integration of Theory and Practice